 Ethiopia: MSF responds to alarming rates of malnutrition in Gedeo

-Médecins Sans Frontières / Doctors Without Borders (MSF) has launched an emergency response in the Gedeo area of the Southern Nations, Nationalities, and Peoples' Region of Ethiopia - calling on humanitarian agencies to urgently scale up their support for internally displaced people (IDPs) in the numerous camps in the area.
+Médecins Sans Frontières/Doctors Without Borders (MSF) has launched an emergency response in the Gedeo area of the Southern Nations, Nationalities, and Peoples' Region Ethiopia calling on humanitarian agencies to urgently scale up their support for internally displaced people (IDPs) in the numerous camps in the area.

 MSF is concerned for the welfare of tens of thousands of vulnerable people displaced in southern Ethiopia, following an assessment that revealed alarming findings about their nutritional status, poor living conditions and limited availability of safe drinking water.

-After screening children aged under five at eight IDP sites in the Gedeb woreda of Gedeo at the end of March, MSF teams found rates of severe acute and global acute malnutrition to be well above the emergency threshold.
+After screening children aged under five at eight IDP sites in the Gedeb woreda (A local administrative area in Ethiopia equivalent to a district) of Gedeo at the end of March, MSF teams found rates of severe acute and global acute malnutrition to be well above the emergency threshold.